yasslab/weekend_fabrication/README.md

-This is a single site repository that explains Weekend Fabrication course.
+This is a single site repository that explains Weekend Fabrication course via README.md.

-This repository include the following contents:
+This repository includes the following contents:

 1. What's Weekend Fabrication course?
 2. How to run this course?
 (Japanese only)